m-Py/jExp/README.md

 2. create sample experiment that demostrates functionality
 3. data storage client and server side
   1. implement possibility to store / export relevant data
+  2. add save() method to experiment object.
+Arguments are stimulus properties (e.g. RT).
+Returns a object containing the saved properties.
+Must be convertable to Json
 4. add possibility to change stimulus appearance during experiment so that not everything must be set a priori
   1. for example for feedback during the experiment
   2. probably the solution is to add "coding" features to stimuli